 You might need to provide proof that the expense was reasonable.
 Price comparisons from other retailers can generally answer this question.
 You might also want to obtain several estimates for modifications or services to prove that you were diligent in your efforts to mitigate damages.

 Finally, you need detailed records to prove you incurred out-of-pocket expenses.
 Therefore, keep a record of each expense, including the bill or invoice for the item.
 Also, keep a receipt showing you paid for the service or item.

 Contributory Fault and Out-of-Pocket Expenses

 Therefore, if you were 45% to blame for the cause of a car crash, you would only be entitled to 55% of your awarded compensation.
+And if you were 51% or more to blame instead, you could not receive any compensation.
 However, the at-fault party has the burden of proving that you were partially at fault for the cause of the accident.

 Protect yourself from comparative fault claims by never accepting liability or admitting fault for an accident.
 Avoid talking to insurance adjusters without a lawyer.
 Instead, call a personal injury attorney as soon as possible for legal advice after an injury or accident.

 Schedule a Free Consultation With a Jacksonville Personal Injury Lawyer to Value Your Out-of-Pocket Expenses